kitnato/neverquest/source/data/manual.md

 #### Stamina

 Several combat actions require stamina to execute them successfully.
 Most [gear](#gear) has a burden for an associated action which translate to a stamina cost that must be paid to be successful.
-For instance, when wielding a [weapon](#weapons) with burden 3, 3 stamina is paid on every hit.
-Wearing armor has a passive burden that is paid when struck.
+For instance, when wielding a [weapon](#weapons) with burden 3, every attack will spend 3 stamina.
+Wearing armor incurs a burden that is paid when struck.

 When there is not enough stamina available for an attack, [parrying](#parry-rating), [dodging](#dodge-chance) or [blocking](#block-chance), exhaustion occurs in which none of these actions are possible until sufficient stamina is [regenerated](#stamina-regeneration).